Piers Morgan: Donald Trump

-Morgan was the winner of the U.S. celebrity version of The Apprentice in 2008.
-He was eventually the overall winner, being named Celebrity Apprentice by host Donald Trump on 27 March, ahead of fellow finalist, American country music star Trace Adkins, and having raised substantially more cash than all the other contestants combined.
+Morgan was the winner of the US celebrity version of The Apprentice in 2008.
+He was eventually the overall winner, being named Celebrity Apprentice by its host, Donald Trump, on 27 March, ahead of his fellow finalist, the American country music star Trace Adkins, and having raised substantially more cash than all the other contestants combined.
 Morgan was called "ruthless, arrogant, evil and obnoxious" by Trump in the final.
 Morgan stated he personally would not vote for Trump in the 2016 United States presidential election (though as a permanent resident of the United States, not a citizen, he is not qualified to vote).
 He predicted Trump's election as President of the United States and described himself as a close friend.
 Morgan interviewed Trump on Good Morning Britain in March 2016.
 Morgan appeared on ITV's Loose Women panel show in late January 2017, and was challenged to repudiate Trump.
-He stated that he disagreed with him on many issues relating to gun control, climate change, abortion, and the "Muslim travel ban".
+He stated that he disagreed with him on many issues including gun control, climate change, abortion and the "Muslim travel ban".
 On the latter he stated that Donald Trump had "singled out seven countries that are undeniably war-torn, and he said we need to be very careful who we let into America from these countries", adding that he found "the principle of what [Trump] is doing understandable", but that he disagreed with "the way [Trump] has gone about it".

 Nearly a fortnight later, on the American talk show Real Time with Bill Maher, Morgan said "There is no Muslim ban", as "85% of the world's Muslims are allowed in the country".
 Another participant in the discussion, Australian comedian Jim Jefferies, immediately swore at Morgan and criticised his defence of Trump.
 After the novelist J. K. Rowling tweeted "Yes, watching Piers Morgan being told to fuck off on live TV is *exactly* as satisfying as I'd always imagined", the two began an exchange of words on the social media site.
 Morgan criticised Trump after Trump had retweeted Jayda Fransen, deputy leader of the small far-right fascist party Britain First, in late November 2017.
 He tweeted to Trump: "What the hell are you doing retweeting a bunch of unverified videos by Britain First, a bunch of disgustingly racist far-right extremists?
 Please STOP this madness & undo your retweets".